 According to Minipomeranians, Pomeranians like Boo would start from £3,500 or $4,000.
-There are also micro tiny teacup Pomeranians, that can cost as high as $50,000.
+There are also micro tiny teacup Pomeranians, that can be as high as $50,000.

-Aside from the prices of the dogs themselves, you should also consider the monthly expenses of foods, grooming, toys, vet visits, health insurance, and other maintenance.
-The first year is the costliest, as will need to purchase all these supplies.
+Aside from the initial payout, you should also consider the monthly expenses of foods, grooming, toys, vet visits, health insurance, and other maintenance.
+The first year is the most expensive, as will need to purchase all these supplies.
 It will typically cost you $1,300 or more.

 After these initial purchases, when you have most of the things needed for your adorable pup already, it will only cost an additional $600 a year.